 C is the mother of all programming languages and the craze for learning this language is constantly hiking.
 The cause?
 Well, it still promises amazing salaries and is still considered the first ladder to learning to program.

-C is used for writing operating systems and inventory of other languages like UNIX, Perl, PHP, Ruby.
+C is used for writing operating systems and inventory of other languages like UNIX, Perl, PHP, and Ruby.
 C is strongly preferred in applications where performance matters.
 Where high-level languages can slow down the performance, C works smoothly.

 Who Should Learn C?

-For everyone, who is willing to get into hardware coding or embedded system, there is no better choice than C. C finds major applications in Open source Application software, system programming, optimization techniques, networking, evaluating mathematical equations, designing compilers, databases, spreadsheets, computer, and mobile games, etc.
+For everyone, who is willing to get into hardware coding or embedded systems, there is no better choice than C. C finds major applications in Open source Application software, system programming, optimization techniques, networking, evaluating mathematical equations, designing compilers, databases, spreadsheets, computer, and mobile games, etc.

 Who Should Learn C++?

 C++ is a highly scalable and user-friendly language.
-It would be a great choice for beginners to learn it as it is very much similar to C. And if complexity, back-end coding, application programming, and logic interest you, C++ can pay a decent amount of salary for sure.
+It would be a great choice for beginners to learn it as it is very similar to C. And if complexity, back-end coding, application programming, and logic interest you, C++ can pay a decent amount of salary for sure.

-Programming Language Trends as per TIOBE index
+Programming Language Trends as per the TIOBE index

 As in the smartphone world, there is no clear winner in the programming languages world as well.
 If there was ever a war among programming languages, it would be a damp squib.